syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Overview.md

 * `Autocomplete Mode` - Provides Append, Suggest and SuggestAppend options to decide the suggestion pattern for displaying the filtered data.

-* `Suggestion Mode` - Provides various options to decide the filter data to be displayed.
+* `Suggestion Mode` - Provides various options to filter the data to be displayed.

 * `Watermark` - Provides a hint to start with input.